Arpan-V/shopsphere/README.md

 # 🛒 ShopSphere API (THIS PROJECT IS IN PROGRESS)

 A production-ready E-commerce Backend built using **Spring Boot**.
-This project demonstrates clean architecture, secure authentication, and scalable backend design for modern web applications.
+This project demonstrates clean architecture, secure authentication, and scalable backend design.

 ---